CodedBeats/CodeNameHaar/README.md

 ## Todo

-- [ ] split firebase-CRUD into individual components
+- [ ] turn react form into re-usable component for projects (maybe with lots of props, figgure out the {...props} thing)
 - [ ] create not found page
 - [ ] Add login auth
 - [ ] react form